A0ak/Part3/README.md

-# 3.7: Phonebook backend step 7
+# 3.8: Phonebook backend step 8

-Morgan middleware added.
-Morgan is an HTTP request logger middleware for Node.js.
-It simplifies logging of incoming requests.
-Here it is used with a 'tiny' configuration, which allows us to log minimal request information.

-Thus, logging capabilities have been added to the Express application.
+A new token named 'post' has been created.
+This token returns the body of each request as a JSON string.
+The Morgan middleware is then implemented with this new token using a customized format string.
+This format string determines the information to be logged: HTTP method, URL, status code, content length, response time and the request body obtained with the 'post' token.